Affrilachia: Cuisine

 Affrilachian food and cuisine has slight variations from region to region, just like the rest of Appalachian culture.
 Some of the staples across Affrilachian cuisine are the practices of preserving produce through pickling, fermenting, and canning as well as drying out other crops such as beans and corn.
 Much of the food that is eaten in the various Appalachian regions has historically included the crops that families could grow themselves or trade for at local markets.
-Another Affrilachian staple is the style of pan-frying many different dishes using butter as opposed to neutral oils.
+Another Affrilachian staple is the style of pan-frying many different dishes using butter as opposed to neutral oils—a technique also common in French and Creole cooking.
 Rufus Estes has differentiated his fried chicken from many others using the "pan-fried in butter" method.

 Molasses and sorghum are frequently used in baking and as sweeteners.
 Vegetables such as okra, kale, collard greens, sweet potatoes, and cabbage are prevalent in Affrilachian cooking as are a variety of beans grown in the region.
 Cornbread is a common side dish.
 Fruit cobblers and sweet potato pies are popular desserts.

-Malinda Russel has been coined as an influential member of Affrilachia because of the cookbook The Domestic Cookbook: Containing a Careful Selection of Useful Receipts for the Kitchen that she published and her "Washington Cake" that gained fame from its combination of citrus and spiced flavors.
+Malinda Russell has been coined as an influential member of Affrilachia because of the cookbook The Domestic Cookbook: Containing a Careful Selection of Useful Receipts for the Kitchen that she published and her "Washington Cake" that gained fame from its combination of citrus and spiced flavors.